-All new suppliers, contractors and business partners that we choose to work with (whether classed as high risk or not), are required to sign up to our Supplier Code of Conduct; this document confirms the standards we expect our suppliers to up-hold in relation to labour/human rights; health & safety; environment; ethics; management systems; anti-bribery and corruption; and modern slavery and human trafficking.
+All new suppliers, contractors and business partners that we choose to work with (whether classed as high risk or not), are required to sign up to our Supplier Code of Conduct (or have appropriate equivalent policies and procedures in place), this document confirms the standards we expect our suppliers to up-hold, particularly in relation to labour/human rights; health & safety; environment; legal compliance & ethics; management systems; anti-bribery & corruption; and modern slavery & human trafficking.

 Responsibilities for policy compliance